alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-diamonds.markdown

 ##Rough diamonds

-Rough diamonds can only be imported from or exported to [countries in the Kimberley Process (KP) scheme.](https://www.kimberleyprocess.com/en/kp-participants-and-observers)
+You can only export rough diamonds to [countries in the Kimberley Process (KP) scheme.](https://www.kimberleyprocess.com/en/kp-participants-and-observers)

-You must get a certificate to:

-- export rough diamonds outside the EU
+You must get a certificate to export rough diamonds outside the EU.
-- import rough diamonds into the UK

-[Question for SME: Is there a penalty if someone imports/exports to a non-KP scheme countries?]
+[Question for SME: Is there a penalty if someone exports to a non-KP scheme countries?]

 ###How to apply